demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-get-device-by-serial
 ***
-Used to get a single device matching the provided value for the device serial number
+Gets a single device matching the provided value for the device serial number.

 #### Base Command